-I Year - I Semester L T P C

-0 0 4 2

 Advanced Computing Lab (MTCSE1107)

-From the course the student will learn

-• The student should have hands on experience in using various sensors like temperature, humidity, smoke, light, etc. and should be able to use control web camera, network, and relays connected to the Pi.

-- The student should have hands on experience in using various sensors like temperature, humidity, smoke, light, etc. and should be able to use control web camera, network, and relays connected to the Pi. - Development and use of s IoT technology in Societal and Industrial Applications. - Skills to undertake high quality academic and industrial research in Sensors and IoT. - To classify Real World IoT Design Constraints, Industrial Automation in IoT.

-Experiment 1: Start Raspberry Pi and try various Linux commands in command terminal window: ls, cd, touch, mv, rm, man, mkdir, rmdir, tar, gzip, cat, more, less, ps, sudo, cron, chown, chgrp, ping etc.

-Experiment 2: Study and Install IDE of Arduino and different types of Arduino.
+Course Objectives: From the course the student will learn The student should have hands on experience in using various sensors like temperature, humidity, smoke, light, etc. and should be able to use control web camera, network, and relays connected to the Pi.
+Course Outcomes: After the completion of the course, student will be able to ☐ The student should have hands on experience in using various sensors like temperature, humidity, smoke, light, etc. and should be able to use control web camera, network, and relays connected to the Pi. ☐ Development and use of s IoT technology in Societal and Industrial Applications. ☐ Skills to undertake high quality academic and industrial research in Sensors and IoT. ☐ To classify Real World IoT Design Constraints, Industrial Automation in IoT.
+Experiment 1: Start Raspberry Pi and try various Linux commands in command terminal window: ls, cd, touch, mv, rm, man, mkdir, rmdir, tar, gzip, cat, more, less, ps, sudo, cron, chown, chgrp, ping etc. Experiment 2 : Study and Install IDE of Arduino and different types of Arduino.
 Experiment 3: Study and Implement Zigbee Protocol using Arduino / RaspberryPi.
 Experiment 4: Write a map reduce program that mines weather data.
 Weather sensors collecting data every hour at many locations across the globe gather a large volume of log data, which is a good candidate for analysis with Map Reduce, since it is semi structured and record-oriented.

-Experiment 5: Data analytics using Apache Spark on Amazon food dataset, find all the pairs of items frequently reviewed together.

-Write a single Spark application that

-- Transposes the original Amazon food dataset, obtaining a PairRDD of the type<user_id>→ ds reviewed by user_id> - Counts the frequencies of all the pairs of products reviewed together. - Writes on the output folder all the pairs of products that appear more than once and their frequencies.
+Experiment 5 : Data analytics using Apache Spark on Amazon food dataset, find all the pairs of items frequently reviewed together.
+Write a single Spark application that ☐ Transposes the original Amazon food dataset, obtaining a PairRDD of the type <user_id>→ ds reviewed by user_id&gt;</user_id> ☐ Counts the frequencies of all the pairs of products reviewed together. ☐ Writes on the output folder all the pairs of products that appear more than once and their frequencies.
 The pairs of products must be sorted by frequency.
+Experiment 6: